billhails/MuseScore-plugins/src/Tuning/README.md

 ## Basic Usage

-Select a passage, then invoke the plugin via `Plugins > Playback > Tuning`, select a tuning and apply.
+If you select a passage of music, then only that passage wiil be affected, otherwise the entire score will be processed.
+Invoke the plugin via `Plugins > Playback > Tuning`, select a tuning and apply.
 It changes the tuning offset for every selected note appropriately.

-To reset, select everything and apply the "equal" tuning (equal temperament.)
+To reset just hit Ctrl-Z (Cmd-Z on a Mac,) or if you're removing a tuning that was applied in a previous session, apply the "equal" tuning (equal temperament.)

 ## Advanced Usage